forthtemple/ros_pimoroni_sts_pi/README.md

 # Pimoroni STS PI ROS Gazebo Simulation

 Provides a Gazebo Simulation and ROS wrapper for Pimoroni STS PI.
-Allows you to control your Pimoroni STS PI from your PC running ROS. and uses standard Twist.
+Allows you to control your Pimoroni STS PI from your PC running ROS using standard Twist.
 It also includes a Gazebo simulation of Pimoroni STS PI.
 You can record movements of a real Pimoroni and then replay in the simulation like in the video below:

 [![Youtube sumo](http://forthtemple.com/pimoroni/pimoroniyoutube.jpg)](https://www.youtube.com/watch?v=zDb48-HvZDI)

 # Installation